shorwood/gptsh/README.md

 ## Usage

 ```
-Usage: gptsh <query> [options]
+Usage: gptsh <input> [options]

 Options:
       --version      Show version number                               [boolean]
+  -s, --secret       OpenAI API key for authentication                  [string]
-  -e, --engine      The ID of the engine to use for this request      [string]
+  -e, --engine       ID of the engine to use                            [string]
-  -s, --secret      The OpenAI API API keys for authentication        [string]
-  -t, --max-tokens  The maximum number of tokens to generate          [number]
+  -t, --tokens       Maximum number of tokens to consume [number] [default: 100]
+      --temperature  Higher values means the model will take more risks
+                                                         [number] [default: 0.1]
+  -p, --platform     Platform of the command to output                  [string]
-  -n                How many completions to generate for each prompt. [number]
+  -n                 Number of completions to generate                  [number]
       --help         Show help                                         [boolean]
 ```

 ## Examples